hs-x11/hangman/README.md

 ### Getting Started
 - Open either Git Bash if you're a windows user or the Terminal for Linux/Mac OS users.
 - Navigate to where you'd like to clone the hangman repo on your computer.
--Clone the repo using the following command:
+- Clone the repo using the following command:
 ```
 git clone https://github.com/hs-x11/hangman.git
 ```